dima-brook/w3f_application/elrond_bridge.md

 Challenges faced by reputation systems to be mitigated:</br>

 1.The following attacks can be mitigated by a centralized assessment.</br>
- Sybil Attack is when an attacker creates multiple identities to gain an unfair advantage over honest users who own a single identity.
+**Sybil Attack** is when an attacker creates multiple identities to gain an unfair advantage over honest users who own a single identity.</br>
-Self-Promotion, Ballot Stuffing happens when a user with multiple identities or a group of users promotes themselves by assigning themselves additional positive feedback after every interaction.</br>
+**Self-Promotion**, Ballot Stuffing happens when a user with multiple identities or a group of users promotes themselves by assigning themselves additional positive feedback after every interaction.</br>
-Slandering, Bad-Mouthing is the act of sabotaging an honest user's reputation by assigning unfairly low feedback to ruin a competitor's reputation.
+**Slandering, Bad-Mouthing** is the act of sabotaging an honest user's reputation by assigning unfairly low feedback to ruin a competitor's reputation.
 Centralized reputation assessment is not vulnerable to such attacks.</br>
-Random Ratings are when an attacker submits randomly generated feedback instead of providing an accurate evaluation of the peer's behavior.</br>
+**Random Ratings** are when an attacker submits randomly generated feedback instead of providing an accurate evaluation of the peer's behavior.</br>
- Free Riding is a situation when a user does not provide any feedback taking advantage of the system without providing any contribution.</br>
+**Free Riding** is a situation when a user does not provide any feedback taking advantage of the system without providing any contribution.</br>

-b.
-The following types of attack can be mitigated by viewing every new user as untrustworthy.
+2. The following types of attack can be mitigated by viewing every new user as untrustworthy.
 A positive reputation must be built by consistent benevolent behavior over a long period of time.</br>

-Whitewashing is when a user with a negative reputation quits the system and returns with a new identity and fresh reputation.</br>
+**Whitewashing** is when a user with a negative reputation quits the system and returns with a new identity and fresh reputation.</br>
-Oscillation is when a user quickly builds a good reputation in several low-value transactions and then reverses its good behavior to malicious taking advantage of the mislead counterparts.</br>
+**Oscillation** is when a user quickly builds a good reputation in several low-value transactions and then reverses its good behavior to malicious taking advantage of the mislead counterparts.</br>

 #### Transaction Award
 All the participating validators will be equally awarded a share of the transaction fee, calculated like so:</br>